Duel

-A duel was an arranged engagement in combat between two people, with matched weapons, in accordance with agreed-upon rules.
+A duel is an arranged engagement in combat between two people with matched weapons.

 During the 17th and 18th centuries (and earlier), duels were mostly single combats fought with swords (the rapier and later the small sword), but beginning in the late 18th century in England, duels were more commonly fought using pistols.
-Fencing and shooting continued to co-exist throughout the 19th century.
+Fencing and shooting continued to coexist throughout the 19th century.

 The duel was based on a code of honor.
-Duels were fought not so much to kill the opponent as to gain "satisfaction", that is, to restore one's honor by demonstrating a willingness to risk one's life for it, and as such the tradition of dueling was originally reserved for the male members of nobility; however, in the modern era, it extended to those of the upper classes generally.
+Duels were fought not to kill the opponent but to gain "satisfaction", that is, to restore one's honor by demonstrating a willingness to risk one's life for it.
+As such, the tradition of dueling was reserved for the male members of nobility; however, in the modern era, it extended to those of the upper classes.
 On occasion, duels with swords or pistols were fought between women.

-Legislation against dueling goes back to the medieval period.
-The Fourth Council of the Lateran (1215) outlawed duels, and civil legislation in the Holy Roman Empire against dueling was passed in the wake of the Thirty Years' War.
+Legislation against dueling dates back to the medieval period.
+The Fourth Council of the Lateran (1215) outlawed duels and civil legislation in the Holy Roman Empire against dueling was passed in the wake of the Thirty Years' War.